BabylonJS/Documentation/content/toolsAndResources/assetLibraries/materialsLibrary/shadowOnlyMat.md

 ShadowOnly material can be found here: [https://cdn.babylonjs.com/materialsLibrary/babylon.shadowOnlyMaterial.js](https://cdn.babylonjs.com/materialsLibrary/babylon.shadowOnlyMaterial.js)

+> ⚠️ WARNING: The CDN should not be used in production environments.
+Please use self-hosting for production.

 A demo can be found here: PG: <Playground id="#1KF7V1" title="Shadow Only Material" description="Example of shadow only material"/>

 ## Using the ShadowOnly material